briar/briar-mailbox/README.md

 Message delivery could be delayed for an arbitrary time (or even indefinitely) until both Bob and Alice are online at the same time.
-The repeater solves this problem by providing mailbox-like message buffer where contacts can leave messages for the owner of the repeater and which is connected to a stable internet connection (e.g. the wifi at home, cable internet) and a power source.
+The mailbox solves this problem by providing a message buffer where contacts can leave messages for the owner of the mailbox and which is connected to a stable internet connection (e.g. the wifi at home, cable internet) and a power source.